3nvy/wayfinder-save-editor/README.md

 Once booted, press the button to load the save file from the location above.

-The save file you want to edit is usually the last modified one, but if you are in doubt, you can load the "\_Meta" file, and it will tell you which save file you need to load
+The savefiles structure is the following `WayfinderSave[slot number]_[save number].sav`, and the one you want to edit for each slot is the last modified one.
+For eg: `WayfinderSave1_9.sav` to edit the file on slot 1.

 ## Steam Cloud Saves